-The British poultrymeat industry has called for the government to take action to address mounting supply chain pressures in the face of conflict in the Middle East.
+The British poultrymeat sector has called on the government to take action to address mounting supply chain pressures in the face of conflict in the Middle East.

-The British Poultry Council has warned that supply disruptions are leading to increased cost pressures that will push up prices for consumers.
+Industry body the British Poultry Council this week warned supply disruptions were leading to increased cost pressures that would push up prices for consumers.

-Energy and fuel inflation have been voiced as a particular “vulnerability”.
+Energy and fuel inflation were voiced as a particular “vulnerability”.

 Feed costs – which account for most of the cost of production – are also expected to rise, driven by an increase in fertiliser costs.